bplmaps/lmec-main-site/content/research/fellowships.md

 An application consists of the following material submitted by **April 12, 2021**:

-• A statement describing the proposed research project, with a specific evaluation of which objects or collections will be used; no more than 500 words.
+*  A statement describing the proposed research project, with a specific evaluation of which objects or collections will be used; no more than 500 words.

-• A statement describing a plan for how the research project will reach a public audience through forms of publication and creative engagement; no more than 500 words.
+*  A statement describing a plan for how the research project will reach a public audience through forms of publication and creative engagement; no more than 500 words.

-• A description of when and how the research will be undertaken, including a discussion of the balance of work between digitized and non-digitized collections; no more than 200 words.
+* A description of when and how the research will be undertaken, including a discussion of the balance of work between digitized and non-digitized collections; no more than 200 words.

-• A full CV; PDF format.
+* A full CV; PDF format.

+<a href="https://airtable.com/shrL7u3T7Y4kyM7Aq" class="btn btn-outline btn-primary btn-block">Submit application online</a>

 Final round applicants will additionally be required to submit a letter of support from a colleague or supervisor.
 Letters of support will be solicited by the end of April.